ruoheng-du/airline-hub-cities/README.md

 # Airline Hub Cities Visualization | Spring 2024

 This is the repository for the airline hub cities info visualization assignment done in Information Visualization course at NYU Shanghai.
-Please feel free to email me at rd2910@nyu.edu for any more information.
+Please feel free to email me at ruoheng.du@nyu.edu for any more information.

 <img width="800" alt="hub1" src="https://github.com/ruoheng-du/airline-hub-cities/raw/main/assets/hub1.png">